alexirpan/alexirpan.github.io/_posts/2020-06-19-ai-timelines.markdown

 are state-of-the-art isn't the point.
 What matters is the thesis that at sufficient scale, a giant Transformer can handle different modalities without completely failing.

-CUT CONTENT

-(From Section 1.)

-Now, if you are basing your predictions by looking back on prior AI accomplishments, finding the time between milestones, and estimating that curve forwards, then you don't need to account for tools, because they are already priced into your historical curve, and your extrapolation will implicitly continue to extrapolate better tooling as well.
-However, I find this Kurzweil-style prediction deeply unsatisfying, because it doesn't give a reason *why* the trendline should or shouldn't continue.
-It simply asks you what you believe about it, and if you don't believe in the model, then, well, that's it, there's nothing in the short term that makes the model falsifiable.
-It's pretty easy to define a list of historical milestones that fits a clean exponential if you cherry-pick the milestones.
-[Juergen Schmidhuber](https://www.reddit.com/r/MachineLearning/comments/2xcyrl/i_am_j%C3%BCrgen_schmidhuber_ama/cp47cf3/?context=8&depth=9) did this for fun in his Reddit AMA.
-He could have just as easily cherry-picked other human accomplishments, to get a different trendline that would be equally unfalsifiable.
-How would we choose?
-We can't.

-If, historically, technological improvement is hard to predict, then

-has its flaws.
-You have
-to decide what counts as a milestone and what doesn't, and it doesn't give any actionable foothold by which you can prove or disprove the trendline.
-It simply presents it and asks what you believe of it. actionable evidence to not give arguments for why the curve should follow its trendline, besides "it has in the paste

-and you're implicitly assuming that they'll

-.
-Any improvement wi
-While people are having better ideas, there are places all over the stack where things are getting better as well.

-and the At least within deep learning, the idea is a fairly small